hypertrack/quickstart-android/README.md

 #### HyperTrack notification shows even after my app is terminated
 The HyperTrack service runs as a separate component and it is still running when the app that started it is terminated.
 That is why you can observe that notification.
 When you stop tracking (`stopTracking()`), the notification goes away.

+#### How tracking service works in android doze mode
+Doze mode requires device [to be stationary](https://developer.android.com/training/monitoring-device-state/doze-standby.html#understand_doze), so before OS starts imposing power management restrictions, exact device location is obtained.
+When device starts moving, Android leaves Doze mode and works regularly, so no special handling of Doze mode required with respect to location tracking.

 ## Support
 Join our [Slack community](https://join.slack.com/t/hypertracksupport/shared_invite/enQtNDA0MDYxMzY1MDMxLWFlMmNkYmYxOTA4OTZiNTkxOTBiY2FmYjdiMWY1NWUwYWFlYjNhNmFiNTYxYWZhNDg3Mzg2NWJiYjc4NzEzNDE) for instant responses.
 You can also email us at help@hypertrack.com.